An Alcoholics Anonymous Guide for the Newcomer

 Open meetings are available to anyone interested in Alcoholics Anonymous’s path to recovery.
 This includes both people with alcoholism and those without it who wish to learn and observe.
 Essentially, anyone can show up to an open meeting.
 Closed meetings are reserved for AA members or those with a drinking problem who want to recover.

 Alcoholics Anonymous meetings can take place online or in person.
 Online meetings involve the same content and structure as in-person meetings do.
 If you meet online, you’ll join via video chat.
 In-person meetings may occur at churches, community centers, office buildings, and other spaces.
-While it is common to feel overwhelmed by the thought of attending your first meeting, newcomers are welcomed graciously.
+AA groups often meet in a variety of community locations and sometimes within a treatment facility, providing accessible support for those seeking recovery.
+Most AA meetings follow a consistent format, which helps attendees feel comfortable and know what to expect.

 Identifying as an Alcoholic: Not Important for Beginners

 Just like in media depictions, many AA meetings in Santa Fe, or anywhere else for that matter, start with introductions.
 You don’t need to share anything you aren’t comfortable with.
-While some say, “I’m ___, and I’m an alcoholic,” many people simply introduce themselves by their first name.
+While some say, “I’m _**, and I’m an alcoholic,” many people simply introduce themselves by their first name.
 You’ll introduce yourself at every meeting you attend.
+For newcomers in early recovery, this initial phase can feel overwhelming, as early recovery often comes with unique challenges and the need to build new coping skills and routines.

 Don’t worry if you don’t know about the program, spirituality, sponsorship, or any of the slogans you hear, people will explain them to you gradually when the time is right.